 NEA Celebrates Folk and Traditional Arts at Free Concert

-Members of the press who wish to attend the concert or awards ceremony or obtain photographs or video from either event should contact Liz Auclair at firstname.lastname@example.org.
+Members of the media who wish to attend the concert, awards ceremony, or request photographs or video from either event should contact Liz Auclair at firstname.lastname@example.org.

 NEA National Heritage Fellowships Concert